icopy-site/awesome/docs/awesome/awesome-android.md

 ## Development Alternatives

-My personal recommendation is (https://github.com/JStumpp/awesome-android/blob/master/for now) to use the android api to build a native app.
-Scala can help to build this native apps with cleaner code but it adds to many methods (https://github.com/JStumpp/awesome-android/blob/master/Multidex required).
+My personal recommendation is (for now) to use the android api to build a native app.
+Scala can help to build this native apps with cleaner code but it adds to many methods (Multidex required).
 Kotlin is a modern language with 100% interoperatibility with java projects **without multidex**.
 But there are also use cases where alternatives like cross-platform development can be useful.

 ### C&#35;